Simulating wave propagation with the optical Fourier engine

 The field 𝜙 obeys a partial differential equation of the form

 where f is some function, i denotes a complex number such that i² = -1, t is the time coordinate, and x and y are two coordinates in the spatial directions.
-(There are some technical conditions on the function for this equation to be well defined.)
+(There are some technical conditions on the function f for this equation to be well defined.)
 This equation relates the rate of change of the field 𝜙 describing the wave, on the left of the equal sign, to some function of its space derivatives on the right.

 Plane wave solutions